Everything You Ever Wanted to Know About Therapy

 First off, it is often a a good idea to start by raising your concerns with your therapist.
 A therapist should be open to receiving concerns and feedback about their behaviour, and if they are not, this may be a sign that this is not someone that you would want to work with.
 Many issues can be resolved through a thoughtful conversation with your therapist as they may result from misunderstandings or actions that were taken without knowledge of how they would impact you as a unique individual.

 However, If your therapist is engaged in behaviours that seem unethical or like a violation of your boundaries, rights, or privacy you may want to file a complaint with their professional or regulatory bodies to ensure that this is not part of an ongoing pattern that could be impacting others now and in the future as well.
 Most therapists adhere to codes of conduct laid out by their professional colleges and associations and these colleges and associations tend to take complaints against their members quite seriously.
-Your therapist can provide you with information about their professional memberships and regulatory bodies, and you may also be able to find out for yourself simply by their credentials (e.g. Psychologists in Ontario are regulated by the College of Psychologists of Ontario).
+Your therapist can provide you with information about their professional memberships and regulatory bodies, and you may also be able to find out for yourself simply by their credentials (e.g. Psychologists in Ontario are regulated by the College of Psychologists of Ontario, Psychotherapists are regulated by the College of Registered Psychotherapists of Ontario).

 People seeking therapy often come to therapy at times of vulnerability and it very important that you are treated with respect and dignity.
-This includes answering your questions, responding to your concerns, respecting confidentiality, respecting physical boundaries, and not doing anything that could be experienced as an abuse of the therapist's power and privilege (e.g. making sexual advances, asking to borrow money, making rude or offensive comments).
+This includes answering your questions, responding to your concerns, respecting confidentiality, respecting physical boundaries, and not doing anything that could be experienced as an abuse of the therapist's power and privilege (e.g. making sexual advances, making offensive jokes, asking to borrow money).
 If you have any concerns at all, you have a right to speak up.

 How can you help if my kid is being bullied?